umati/Showcase/Specs/WoodWorking.md

 ### Device Classes

+Based on the _DeviceClass_ the image for the individual machine page is selected.

+This is the current mapping:

+#### Throughfeed

 - SawingMachine --> Throughfeed
 - ProfilingMachine --> Throughfeed
 - EdgebandingMachine --> Throughfeed
 - BoringMachine --> Throughfeed
 - SandingMachine --> Throughfeed
-- MachiningCenter --> Stationary
-- Press --> Stationary
 - HandlingMachine --> Throughfeed

+#### Stationary

+- MachiningCenter
+- Press